 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
-This page may include information about American Express products currently unavailable on Slickdeals.
-American Express is not a partner of Slickdeals.

 Opening a business bank account is a must for small business owners.
-Even if you understand that it's important to keep your business and personal finances separate and you're just starting in your journey as an entrepreneur, you might not know which features to look for in a business checking or savings account.
+It's important to keep your business and personal finances separate, but if you're just starting your journey as an entrepreneur, you might not know which features to look for in a business bank account.
+This guide covers five features seasoned business owners look for when choosing a bank to help you narrow down the best bank for your business.

 1. Convenience